aldemeery/sieve/README.md

 ```
 > Note: the key 'color' in the above example is defined when you actually [use the filter](#using-individual-filters)

-Because you have an instance of `Illuminate\Database\Eloquent\Builder` you have all of its power, which means you can do all different sorts of things:
+Because you have an instance of `Illuminate\Database\Eloquent\Builder`, you have all of its power, which means you can do all different sorts of things:

 * Ordering
 ```php